done-n-dusted/ssh-implementation-compsec/README.md

-# ssh-implementation-compsec
+# Secure File Transfer using SSH Protocol
-An ssh implementation using RSA keys as part of CSE543 - Computer Security course at the Penn State University
+This project implements a client-server system for secure file transfer using the SSH (Secure Shell) protocol.
+The SSH protocol provides a secure channel between the client and server over which file transfer operations can be performed securely.
+The implementation utilizes the OpenSSL library to implement the SSH protocol and perform encryption and decryption tasks.
+The project was done as part of CSE543 -- Computer Security at the Pennsylvania State University -- University Park.